1995 World Championships in Athletics – Women's heptathlon

 These are the official results of the Women's Heptathlon competition at the 1995 World Championships in Gothenburg, Sweden.
 With a total of 30 participating athletes, including 10 non-finishers, this edition of the women's heptathlon is notable for having the highest fraction of athletes not finishing the competition in the World Championships history.
 The competition started on August 9, 1995, and ended on August 10, 1995.
+The winning margin was 76 points.